danirus/buildbot-sample-conf/django-simple/README.md

 * Builders
 * Status interfaces (Web, Email, IRC...)

-Next sections go over the [master.cfg](https://raw.github.com/danirus/buildbot-sample-conf/master/django-simple/master.cfg) configuration file available in this very directory.
+The following sections go over the details in the [master.cfg](https://raw.github.com/danirus/buildbot-sample-conf/master/django-simple/master.cfg) file (available in this very directory).
+You copied the file in the step 3.1.1 to the master directory.

+After reading the next sections open the file and read the comments.

 #### 3.4.1 Slaves